chargebyte/everest-chargebyte/README.md

 sudo make install
 ```

 The module [CbSystem](modules/CbSystem) depends on libsystemd.
-The library is included as package in Ubuntu
+The library is included as a package in Ubuntu
 and also available in Yocto.

 ```bash